microsoft/PowerPlatformConnectors/certified-connectors/Easyvista_Service._Manager/Readme.md

 Title
-Connector Easyvista Service Manager
-Different endpoints for creating/updating/deleting in the Easyvista Service Manager database
+Different endpoints for creating/updating/deleting in the Easyvista Service Manager Connector

 Publisher: Easyvista